Shamakhi District

 Shamakhi District (Şamaxı rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the east of the country and belongs to the Mountainous Shirvan Economic Region.
 The district borders the districts of Quba, Khizi, Gobustan, Hajigabul, Agsu, and Ismayilli.
 Its capital and largest city is Shamakhi.
-As of 2020, the district had a population of 106,400.
+As of 2020, the district has a population of 106,400.

-In its history, eleven major earthquakes have rocked Shamakhi, but each time it was reconstructed by its inhabitants due to its role as the economic and administrative capital of Shirvan and one of the key towns on the way of the Silk Road.
+In its history, eleven major earthquakes have rocked Shamakhi, but each time it was reconstructed by its inhabitants due to its role as the economic and administrative capital of Shirvan and one of the key towns on the Silk Road.
 The only building to have survived eight of the eleven earthquakes is the landmark Juma Mosque (8th century CE).